 MOD KOR/102A21A10/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
-The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period21bis.
+(WRC-15)

 Reasons: Additional footnote is proposed to be added to RR No. 11.44B.